Katy Perry Teases ‘Small Talk’ In New Instagram Post & Fans Think It’s A New Song

 “CANNOT WAIT for this,” one user wrote.

-One user even speculated that the track would feature a collaboration with her enemy Taylor Swift, who has her own album, Lover, due out later in the month.
+One user even speculated that the track would feature a collaboration with her former enemy Taylor Swift, who has her own album, Lover, due out later in the month.

-Perry and Swift brought there years-long feud to an official end earlier this year in the video for Swift’s latest single “You Need To Calm Down.”
+Perry and Swift brought their years-long feud to an official end earlier this year in the video for Swift’s latest single, “You Need To Calm Down.”
 The song and video, which supports the LGBTQ+ community, features Perry dressed as a cheeseburger and Swift donning a french fry costume wrapped in a warm embrace as Swift mouths the final lyrics to her song.

-Perry had notably sent Swift an actual olive branch to but the “Bad Blood” behind the two artists when Swift embarked on her “reputation Stadium Tour” in May of last year, per People.
+Perry had notably sent Swift an actual olive branch as well, but the “Bad Blood” behind the two artists ended when Swift embarked on her “Reputation Stadium Tour” in May of last year, per People.

 The songstress has been in the news lately over a lawsuit concerning her 2013 hit “Dark Horse.”
 The song, which was from Perry’s third studio album, Prism, was accused of copying an underlying beat found from a Christian rap song released in 2008 called “Joyful Noise” by a rapper who is known by his stage name, Flame.